PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-18 06:05:20
+Last updated: 2024-04-18 06:05:52
-Random Quote: Come with me to the House of the Undying, and you shall drink of truth and wisdom.  -  Pyat Pree
+Random Quote: The past is always with us, Tyler.
+Now, you can try and run away but it's always there. - Rendell Locke